rust-lang/reference/src/attributes/codegen.md

 > ***Note***: The following pairs of features should both be marked as enabled
 > or disabled together if used:
-> - `fp` and `neon`, in order facilitate inlining in more places, among other reasons.
 > - `paca` and `pacg`, which LLVM currently implements as one feature.